jona939s/ConfigManager2/README.md

+# Might not work with windows 11 right now, not sure

 # Install

 Start by placing the shortcut for the downloaded file somewhere easy to find.
 After that you can place the downloaded file somewhere else (if you would like to)